0xPolygon/polygon-docs/docs/pos/architecture/heimdall_v2/topup.md

 ### Heimdall x/topup Module Implementation
 Two core messages are defined in the x/topup module for fee management:

 - `MsgTopupTx`: Handles minting the top-up amount on Heimdall based on Ethereum events.
 Each top-up is uniquely identified by a sequence number built from `TxHash` and `LogIndex` to prevent duplicate processing.

 `MsgTopupTx` is a side-transaction, ensuring state changes only after the successful pre-commit majority of the votes are collected and final validation and post-tx handler execution in the following block height.
 When broadcasting the `MsgTopupTx` - sender (proposer of the topup) must sign it, and additional user address must be sent.

 For the top-up to be accepted, the `MsgTopupTx.Fee` must be at least equal to the `DefaultFeeWantedPerTx` amount.
 The top-up processing on Heimdall v2 involves:

-- Minting the top-up amount of pol tokens to the top-up module account.
+- Minting the top-up number of pol tokens to the top-up module account.
 - Transferring the entire amount from the top-up module account to the user account.
 - Transferring the `DefaultFeeWantedPerTx` amount from the user account to the proposer validator account.